Embodied creativity: group supervision for education and health professionals

 In-Depth Group Sessions:

-Explore, understand, connect with, express and reflect the impact that your work is having on you - the joy and the pain.
+• Explore, understand, connect with, express and reflect the impact that your work is having on you through the joy and the pain.

 Peer support and mutual learnings:

-Other potential supports such as a peer-led private Facebook group will be discussed by participants.
+• Other potential informal supports will be discussed by participants.

 A felt sense of safety